 Audio and Video | On-Demand CLE

-Assessment of Older Adults with Diminished Capacities: A Handbook for Lawyers, 2nd Edition by the ABA Commission on Law and Aging and the American Psychological Association is a new and improved second edition of the original that offers trust and estate lawyers, elder law attorneys, family lawyers, health lawyers, and general practitioners a conceptual framework and a practical system for identifying and addressing problems of client capacity, including how to work effectively with clinicians when needed.
+Assessment of Older Adults with Diminished Capacities by the ABA Commission on Law and Aging and the American Psychological Association offers trust and estate lawyers, elder law attorneys, family lawyers, health lawyers, and general practitioners a conceptual framework and a practical system for identifying and addressing problems of client capacity, including how to work effectively with clinicians when needed.

 Unlock the discounted member rate